 Ultimately, the decision to purchase a home generator demonstrates you care about your home and your family’s safety.
 With “work from home” becoming more common, alongside more frequent extreme weather events, homeowners cannot take it for granted that they will have electricity when they need it.

 Duthie Power believes that everyone should have access to affordable power.
 In service of that guiding principle and building off over fifty years in the generator industry, it makes sense to share our expertise and mission with Southern California’s homeowners.
-Let us know how we can assist you with taking the next step in securing a reliable source of emergency power for your home.
+Let us know how we can assist you with taking the next step in securing a reliable domestic backup generator for your home.